Freedom Forum Institute > Freedom Forum

 The Newseum, in Washington, D.C., is a museum dedicated to increasing public understanding of the importance of a free press and the First Amendment.
 Since opening in 2008, more than 7 million people have visited its modern building located on historic Pennsylvania Avenue between the United States Capitol and the White House.
 The Newseum’s seven levels of interactive exhibits include 15 galleries and 15 theaters.

-The Freedom Forum Institute is the education and outreach partner of the Freedom Forum and the Newseum and includes the First Amendment Center, the Religious Freedom Center, the Newseum’s Education department and Institute diversity and inclusion programs.
+The Freedom Forum Institute is the education and outreach partner of the Freedom Forum and the Newseum and includes the First Amendment Center, the Religious Freedom Center, the Newseum’s education department and diversity and inclusion programs.

 The First Amendment Center conducts the Seigenthaler-Sutherland Cup First Amendment Moot Court; produces the State of the First Amendment national survey and its quarterly First Amendment Report Card; works with the federal judiciary to improve the flow of news about the courts to the public; and hosts programs to help the public and the media understand one another better.